 INTELLECTUAL PROPERTY LAW IN SOUTHEAST ASIA, Christoph Antons and Michael Blakeney, eds., Edward Elgar Publishing, 2020

 Date Written: September 8, 2015

-In November 2000, a few years after the Asian Financial Crisis, Premier Zhu Rongji announced China's interest in developing a free trade area with the Association of Southeast Asian Nations (ASEAN) within a decade.
-Since then, the two trading powers have established a framework agreement as well as agreements on trade in goods, trade in services and investment.
-They have also developed memoranda of understanding on cooperation in a wide variety of areas, including agriculture, disaster management, health, information and communications technology, intellectual property, non-traditional security issues, sanitation and phytosanitation, standards, technical regulations and conformity assessment.
-Taken together, these instruments help build the ASEAN–China Free Trade Area (ACFTA) to serve important economic, geopolitical and strategic goals.
+In November 2000, a few years after the Asian Financial Crisis, Premier Zhu Rongji announced China’s interest in developing a free trade area with the Association of Southeast Asian Nations (ASEAN) within a decade.
+Since then, the two trading powers established a framework agreement as well as agreements on dispute settlement, trade in goods, trade in services and investment.
+They also developed memoranda of understanding on cooperation in a wide variety of areas, including agriculture, disaster management, health, information and communications technology, intellectual property, non-traditional security issues, sanitation and phytosanitation, standards, technical regulations and conformity assessment, and transportation.
+Taken together, these instruments helped build and strengthen the ASEAN-China Free Trade Area (ACFTA), which has served important economic, geopolitical and strategic goals.

-This chapter focuses on the cooperation between ASEAN and China have undertaken to develop a strategic partnership for intellectual property.
-It begins by recounting the historical development of ACFTA.
-It also briefly examines the provisions in the Memorandum of Understanding on Cooperation in the Field of Intellectual Property, which ASEAN and China signed in October 2009.
-The chapter then discusses the ongoing intellectual property norm-setting activities in Asia, focusing in particular on the negotiation of the Trans-Pacific Partnership and the Regional Comprehensive Economic Partnership and the development of the Belt and Road Initiative.
-It concludes with a discussion of the benefits and drawbacks of a strategic intellectual property partnership between ASEAN and China.
+This chapter documents the incremental efforts ASEAN and China have undertaken to develop a strategic partnership for intellectual property.
+It begins by recounting the historical development of the ACFTA.
+It further examines the Memorandum of Understanding on Cooperation in the Field of Intellectual Property, which ASEAN and China signed in October 2009.
+The chapter then discusses the ongoing intellectual property norm-setting activities in Asia, focusing in particular on the development of the Trans-Pacific Partnership, the Regional Comprehensive Economic Partnership and the Belt and Road Initiative.
+The chapter concludes by closely exploring the ramifications, benefits and challenges of maintaining an effective ASEAN-China strategic partnership for intellectual property.

 Suggested Citation: Suggested Citation